evan-buss/openbooks/README.md

 3. `./openbooks --help`
    - This will display all possible configuration values and introduce the two modes; CLI or Server.

+### Usage For Non-Programmers
+1. Download the latest release for your platform from the [releases page](https://github.com/evan-buss/openbooks/releases).
+2. Download [launcher](https://github.com/Oliver81594/openbooks-launcher/releases) for your platform.
+3. Make sure they are in the same folder and double-click the launcher.
+This will open a website that you can use.
+To exit the app just close the command line window.

 ### Docker

 - Basic config